Albedo

 Definition

-- The albedo of the project, which is the albedo of the far terrain in front of the PV installation.
+- The albedo of the project, which is the albedo of the terrain in front of the PV installation, ranging from the direct vicinity of the array to far-off distances "in sight".
 It contributes to the irradiance in the transposition model.
-This is defined in the Project's settings dialog.
+This is defined in the project's settings dialog.

 - The albedo for the bifacial evaluation: this is the albedo of the ground, just below the installation, which is "seen" by the rear side of the collectors.
-It is defined in the bifacial dialog.
+It is defined in the Bifacial System window.

 Both may be defined in yearly or monthly values.

-This link provides usual values of the albedo coefficient, normally valid either for the far albedo and for the bifacial ground albedo.
+This page provides usual values of the albedo coefficient, normally valid for both the far albedo and the bifacial ground albedo.

 Albedo of the project